RowanDurrant/Rabies-Mutation/README.md

 ## Output files
 Some output files are too big for GitHub!
 (But the scripts needed to generate them are available)
+- [simulation](output/simulation) - folder with output files relating to all the simulated methods, including divergence-time plot related data and mutation rate calculation method accuracy.
+Raw simulation output files aren't uploaded here (too hefty/messy) but can be made available upon request.

 ## Plots
-Files of plots used in manuscript.
+Files of plots used in the manuscript.

 ## Communication
 Posters and presentations I've used to communicate this project.